A reader sent us the following question:

 - Keep a stack of delicate bags next to your hamper.
 When you take off delicates, you can put them straight into a delicates bag and then just throw them into the hamper.
 This way your delicates won’t accidentally get lost in your dirty clothes mess.

 - Change into pajamas at least an hour before bedtime so that you have enough energy to do more than throw your dirty clothes on the floor.

 - Before buying anything in a color that bleeds (like red), ask yourself if you will want to take the time to sort it out every time you launder it.

-- Think about wearing only neutral colors so that you never have to sort your laundry into lights and darks.
-I bet that Karim Rashid has it easy.
+- Think about wearing only one color so that you never have to sort your laundry into lights and darks.
+These people have done it.

 - Get a job in an office that allows casual dress so that you stop wearing two sets of clothes on most days.

 - Have a stick of Tide To-Go in your closet so if a shirt is stained you can spot clean it before putting it into the hamper.

 - Only have two sets of bed sheets — one on your bed and one waiting on deck.
 The same can apply to towels, but I suggest three because the rate of replacement is higher for towels.